-\textbf{Data condensation.} Following previous works~\cite{zhao2021dataset2, liudataset, dengremember}, we select ConvNet, which contains three convolutional layers followed by a pooling layer, as the network architecture for data condensation and classifier training for all three datasets.
+\textbf{Data condensation.} We generally follow the guidance and settings from past work for the data condensation component of HMN.
+Following previous works~\cite{zhao2021dataset2, liudataset, dengremember}, we select ConvNet, which contains three convolutional layers followed by a pooling layer, as the network architecture for data condensation and classifier training for all three datasets.
+For ImageNet-10, following previous work, we choose ResNet-AP (a four-layer ResNet) to condense HMNs.
 We employ gradient matching~\cite{kim2022dataset, liudataset}, a batch-based loss with low GPU memory consumption, to condense information into HMNs.
 More specifically, our code is implemented based on IDC~\cite{liudataset}.
 For all datasets, we set the number of inner iterations to 200 for gradient matching loss.
 The total number of training epochs for data condensation is 1000.
 We use the Adam optimizer ($\beta_1= 0.9$ and $\beta_2= 0.99$) with a 0.01 initial learning rate (0.02 initial learning rate for CIFAR100) for data condensation.
 The learning rate scheduler is the step learning rate scheduler, and the learning rate will time a factor of $0.1$ at $600$ and $800$ epochs.
 We use the mean squared error loss for calculating the distance of gradients for CIFAR10 and SVHN, and use L1 loss for the CIFAR100 and Tiny ImageNet.
 To find the best hard pruning rate $\beta$ in Algorithm~1, we perform a grid search from 0 to 0.9 with a 0.1 step.
 All experiments are run on a combination of RTX2080TI, RTX3090, A40, and A100, depending on memory usage and availability.